sidfeels/PromptsDB/Jailbreaks/sidfeels-jb-v1.md

-## One of the jailbreak I crafted, which uses `super-reasoning-agent` prompt's logic when answering so that the accuracy of response/<output> is more accurate as we know that when jailbreak models most likely hallucinate, so this reasons well beforehand giving <output> if you like this jailbreak do star the repo! <3
+## One of the jailbreak I crafted, which uses `super-reasoning-agent` prompt's logic when answering so that the accuracy of response/<output> is more accurate as we know that when jailbreak models most likely hallucinate, so this reasons well beforehand giving out final output...
+if you like this jailbreak do star the repo! <3

 ```
 <AGENT-v1-1.e2>